Handicapping: Competition handicapping

 In a 'result adjustment' style handicap event, the outcome may be adjusted by some factor determined by the handicap.
 Some forms of car or yacht racing feature this type of handicapping.
 In this case, the winner, on elapsed time, may differ from the fastest competitor when the times have been adjusted for the different competitors' handicaps.

 In a 'pursuit' style handicap race, all participants are clocked in a time trial before the race.
 When this takes place at the same event as the main race, it is known as the handicap.
 In the race itself, the participants do not all start at the same "Go"; the starts are staggered, based on the handicaps.
 The slowest swimmer, or cyclist, for example, starts first and the fastest starts last, making the end of the race (hopefully) close.
 An ideal handicap race is one in which all participants finish at the same time.
-The winner is the person who beats his or her own time.
+The winner is the person who beats their own time.

 Similarly, physically staggered starting positions can be used, for example, in greyhound racing a handicap race is where greyhounds (based on their ability) start from different starting traps set at different measurements from the finish line, and in human foot racing, for example, the Stawell Gift.

 Some motorsport events, especially in sports car racing, demand teams to stop the vehicle in the pitbox a fixed period of time depending on the drivers' classification, thus giving advantage to less skilled drivers.
 An example of a championship using this system is the International GT Open.
 The advantage of this system over ballast weight systems is that vehicles have the normal performance on track, so better drivers will be able to recover time and overtake slower drivers.

 Contrarily, horse race handicapping is implemented using extra weight.